There is an urgent need for foster caregivers for some of the most diverse populations of children in care.

 Becoming a Foster Caregiver

-You do not have to be Aboriginal to be a foster caregiver, however First Nation, Metis, Inuit Status and Non-Status Aboriginal foster caregivers are needed across BC.
+You do not have to be Indigenous to be a foster caregiver, however First Nation, Metis, Inuit Status and Non-Status Indigenous foster caregivers are needed across BC.
 The first step to becoming a foster caregiver is to contact us at the Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS).

 Our Indigenous Perspectives Caregiver Support Worker is here to help you as the caregiver with support, education and sometimes, just that listening ear!